-Some lucky pet owners have an easy time acclimating their pets to their travel crates.
+Some lucky pet owners quickly acclimate their pets to their travel crates.
 However, not all furry friends immediately love their travel crates.
-If your pet needs some extra help, not to worry!
+If your pet needs some extra help, do not worry!
 Here are a few tricks for getting pets more comfortable in their crate as you prepare for your upcoming move:

-- Feed them in their crate.
-Start with the door open, and as you progress, start closing it all the way.
+Feed them in their crate.
+Start with the door open, and as you progress, close it all the way.
 As soon as they are done eating, let them back out!

-- Cover crates with something light and breathable with the door closed for short increments of time so they cannot see what is going on around them.
+Cover crates with something light and breathable, with the door, closed for short increments so they cannot see what is happening around them.

-- Why it works: having a crate covered will actually help them feel more secure!
+- Why it works: Covering a crate will help them feel more secure!
 Think of it like their personal den/zen space.
 A covered crate will also emulate the low lighting of traveling on the plane.

-- Ease your pet into the crate for longer periods of time incrementally when you are home first before you start leaving them in a crate when you are gone.
+Ease your pet into the crate for more extended periods incrementally when you are home before you start leaving them in a crate when you are gone.

-- Why it works: By leveraging their circadian rhythm it will condition them sleep in their crate.
+- Why it works: Levering their circadian rhythm will condition them to sleep in their crate.